 - 1. Local roads shall generally be designed and built in accordance with the standards outlined in Table 1 and the policies of the Official Plan.
 Local road alignments shall be determined through the Block Planning process. - 2.
-An east-west local road (New Street 'B') is shown on Schedule A to provide mid-block access between the College Avenue Extension and Stone Road East by connecting Victoria Road South with the GID's new north-south collector road (New Street 'A').
+An east-west local road (New Street 'B') is shown on Schedule A to provide mid-block access to the employment mixed use area by connecting Victoria Road South with the GID's new north-south collector road (New Street 'A').